-To save up even more money fast, look for funds that are owed to you, or are hiding somewhere.
+To save up even more money fast, look for funds that are owed to you or that are hiding somewhere.
 Have you accumulated credit card rewards?
 Request that cash-back check, or get a statement credit and save the payment you would have made.
-If you can only turn them in for other items, like travel or gift cards, use them instead of your income for purchases you need to make now.
+If you can only turn in your points for other items, like travel or gift cards, use them instead of your income for purchases you need to make now.

 Do you have a coin jar or piggy bank?
-Get coin wrappers from the bank and spend an evening coralling your silver.
+Get coin wrappers from the bank and spend an evening corralling your silver.
 Don’t drop the money into a Coinstar machine.
 It will take up to 10.9% of your haul!
-TD Bank customers are able to use their in-branch Penny Arcade's for free (perhaps you have a friend who might help).
+TD Bank customers are able to use their in-branch Penny Arcade machines for free (perhaps you have a friend who might help).
 And while you’re trying to save money fast, every penny counts.